 Absolutely love it.
 Living in West Harbour it is either a trek to Albany or Henderson to go to some of the shops that are now available five minutes away.
 Great area, great mall and great retail staff.

-In response to Herald inquiries about the mall's performance, owner Stride Properties referred to the NZX announcement out this month.
+inquiries about the mall's performance, owner Stride Properties referred to the NZX announcement out this month.

 That cited the October completion of NorthWest Two, a new restaurant and office development beside the shopping centre.
 It also said the mall was in a stabilisation phase "as customers in the area become familiar with the centre."